Joe Montemurro: Australia Women

 On 2 June 2025, Football Australia unveiled Montemurro as the permanent head coach of the Matildas, replacing interim coach Tom Sermanni.
 He officially began managing the team on 16 June ahead of a set of two home games each against Slovenia (26 and 29 June) and Panama (5 and 8 July).
+Under his management the Matildas adopted a possession-based strategy, in preparation for Australia hosting the 2026 Asian Cup in March.

+On 21 March 2026, Montemurro led the Matildas to the final of the 2026 AFC Women's Asian Cup on home soil.
+After defeating China 2–1 in the semi-final, Australia faced Japan in the final at Stadium Australia.
+The match ended in a 1–0 defeat following a 17th-minute goal by Maika Hamano.

 Personal life

-He was born in 1969 in Melbourne – the youngest of three children, to Paolo Giuseppe (1934–2016) and Maria Montemurro (1933–2018).
-He is of Italian descent, his parents had separately emigrated from southern Italy to settle in Melbourne, following World War II.
+Montemurro was born in 1969 in Melbourne, the youngest of three children, to Paolo Giuseppe (1934–2016) and Maria Montemurro (1933–2018).
+He is of Italian descent; his parents had separately emigrated from southern Italy to settle in Melbourne, following World War II.
 Montemurro became an Arsenal supporter at the age of seven, when his oldest brother Anthony returned home with a replica kit.
 The 1979 FA Cup Final, in which Arsenal beat Manchester United 3–2, served as an inspiration for Montemurro to pursue a career in football.
-He attended St Anthony's Primary School, Feirfield, and completed secondary education at Parade College in 1987.
-Montemurro is married to Linda and the couple have two children.
+He attended St Anthony's Primary School, Fairfield, and completed secondary education at Parade College in 1987.

+Montemurro completed the Master of Sports Coaching degree at the University of Queensland, and later undertook a PhD at the University of Loughborough with a focus on sports psychology performance.

-In 2010, he completed his UEFA A license at Coverciano, via the Italian Football Federation (FIGC).
-He also completed his UEFA Pro License at Coverciano in July 2014, and is a member of the Italian Coaches Association (AIAC).
-He holds an AFC/FFA A License and completed the Master of Sports Coaching degree at the University of Queensland.
-He also undertook a PhD at the University of Loughborough with a focus on Sports Psychology Performance.
+In 2010, he completed his UEFA A licence at Coverciano, via the Italian Football Federation (FIGC).
+He also completed his UEFA Pro Licence at Coverciano in July 2014, and is a member of the Italian Coaches Association.
+He holds an AFC/FFA A Licence.

+Montemurro married Linda, and they have two children.